pieshee/coding/README.md

 ```
-I dipped my hands and take a look around to coding and tinkering
+dipped my hands and take a look around to coding and tinkering
 ````